grafana/redshift-datasource/docs/sources/configure.md

 ## Verify the connection

 Click **Save & test** to verify that the data source is configured correctly.
-Grafana attempts to connect to your Redshift environment by running a test query.
-A success message confirms the connection is working.
+Grafana runs a `SELECT 1` query against your Redshift environment to confirm the connection is working.
+A success message indicates the authentication, network connectivity, and database access are all configured correctly.

 ## Provision the data source